robin-ng/1/CV.md

 ##### Upcoming Presentations
 No upcoming presentations. :neutral_face:\
-I will be excited to present my work at your department! :grin:
+I would be excited to share my work with your department! :grin:

 ##### Awards
 Research Fellowship, FNRS (2022-2024)\